jasonmccreary/blog-posts/2014-11-29-install-apache-php-mysql-mac-os-x-yosemite.md

 ---
-title: Installing Apache, PHP, and MySQL on Mac OS X Yosemite
+title: "Installing Apache, PHP, and MySQL on Mac OS X Yosemite"
+heading: "Installing Apache, PHP, and MySQL on Mac OS X Yosemite"
 author: Jason McCreary
-excerpt: This is an update for Mac OS X Yosemite of a previous post on installing Apache, PHP, and MySQL for Mac OS X.
+excerpt: "This is an update for Mac OS X Yosemite of a previous post on installing Apache, PHP, and MySQL for Mac OS X."
+subheading: "This is an update for Mac OS X Yosemite of a previous post on installing Apache, PHP, and MySQL for Mac OS X."
 layout: post
 comments: true
 categories: